The world breaks everyone, and afterward, many are strong at the broken places.

 This was when Marin became too inconvenient to be my friend.

 He did not fit well under the neon lights of the club, even when he was dressed in his best; he did not belong in a world of pretending, the world of masks and many faces…he remained there, by the river, with a rod in his hand and an impish grin on his eternally young face.
 He sat there, where an abandoned, forgotten part of me still stood, waiting in vain to be embraced again.

 I shunned him as I had shunned my heart; the sight of him drew me back to that heart and its insistent, stupid love of childish games and old, forgotten places…

 Tell me, friend, about the people you feel uncomfortable with; the people who make you writhe and squirm, or the ones you simply dislike: what do they call forth in you?

 Do they, like Marin, draw forth a part of your own self that you detest?
 Could they, perhaps, be representing a weakness — the weakness in you which you are trying to forget — while you are doing your utmost to remain strong?
 Do they look to you like a stupid child, while you are striving to behave like the adult you so wish to be?

-I know that well; I have had my share of dislikes and repulsions; the weak and needy people were, despite my deceitfully polite behaviour, not truly welcome in my presence.
-Nor were children, for I did not wish to gaze too long into their hopeful, silly eyes.
+I know that well; I have had my share of revulsion and contempt: those who were weak and needy, despite my deceitful politeness, were not truly welcome in my presence.
+Nor were the children, for I did not wish to gaze too long into their hopeful, silly eyes.

 That which I had rejected in myself, I detested in others; that which I hated in them I feared in my own divided self…